eu-digital-identity-wallet/eudi-docs-site/docs/Resources/Introduction.md

 ## Align with Applicable Technical Standards

 Compliance with established standards is essential for the security, interoperability, and reliability of the EUDI Wallet.
-By adhering to these and other relevant standards, developers can ensure compliance, enhance security, and promote interoperability within the EU’s digital identity ecosystem.
+By adhering to these, developers can ensure compliance, enhance security, and promote interoperability within the EU’s digital identity ecosystem.

 [Explore the Standards](../Standards)